Frequently Asked Questions

 Am I allowed to visit a private GP in addition to my NHS GP?

 Yes, you are.
-Private GPs do not have access to your NHS records so do bring a list of your medications, allergies and any significant past medical history with you.
+Private GPs do not have access to your NHS records although you can use the NHS app or Airmid app to see your electronic healthcare record.
+You may need to request permission from your NHS practice to see this.
+Please bring a list of your medications, allergies and any significant past medical history with you to your appointment.

 Where are you based?